BYpasserHacker666/Best-Enterprise-Enrollmet-Hack-2023-2024/README.md

 chromeos-setdevpasswd

-//now create password for your root password(DO NOT USE 123 or 111 or BIRTHDAY DATE)
+//now create password for your root(DO NOT USE 123 or 111 or BIRTHDAY DATE)

 reboot